swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-35-deploy-and-access-the-model-on-kubernetes.md

 `http://<load balancer ingress ip>:80`.
 In this case, it is `http://34.65.255.92:80`.

+!!! warning "Plain HTTP only"

+    The load balancer exposes the service on port 80 over plain HTTP, without TLS.
+    Make sure to use `http://` and not `https://` when accessing it.
+Most browsers default to HTTPS, which will fail to connect.

+    A production deployment should expose the service through a domain name, terminate TLS with an Ingress and a certificate, and restrict access to the endpoint.

 ### Check the changes

 Check the changes with Git to ensure that all the necessary files are tracked: